 - Once the cream starts boiling, add it immediately to the chocolate mixture in the microwave.
 The heat will cook the egg and melt the chocolate so you don't want to use lukewarm cream.

-- Peppermint schnaps is a fun, festive addition to this dessert, but it's totally optional.
-If you choose to omit it you don't need to alter the recipe in any way.
+- Peppermint schnapps is a fun, festive addition to this dessert, but it's totally optional.
+If you choose to omit it, you don't need to alter the recipe in any way.
 I've done it both ways with great success.

 - I love that this dessert can be whipped up so quickly, but it can also be made way in advance.
 It needs a good hour to chill, but it can be made up to 2 days in advance.